 DOWNHILL SKIING AND SNOWBOARDING

-Ski Bluewood and Spout Springs ski areas operate under a special use permit and offer downhill skiing opportunities from late November through early April.
+This forest administers two ski areas in the heart of the Blues.
+Ski Bluewood and Spout Springs ski areas operate under a special use permit and offer downhill skiing opportunities from late Nov. through early April.

 CROSS-COUNTRY SKIING AND SNOWSHOEING

-Although designated, marked areas are limited on the forest, many opportunities are available for the Nordic Ski enthusiast.
+With the right equipment, minimum snow cover, and flat ground, cross-country skiing is winter sport that can be enjoyed almost anywhere, by anyone.
+Although designated, marked areas are limited on the forest; many opportunities are available for the Nordic Ski enthusiast.
 A variety of landscapes await skiers, from dense forest canopy to wide open prairie.
 Roads, closed during the winter months allow skiers to explore the winter forest.
 A few marked Nordic trail systems are available on the forest.
 Designated trails are marked with blue diamond shaped markers and primarily follow existing roads.
 Most designated routes are suitable for beginning and intermediate skiers.

 In the winter months closed forest roads are accessible by snowmobile.
-Be aware of skiers as these roads are open to crosscountry skiing and snowshoeing as well.
+Be aware of skiers as these roads are open to cross-country skiing and snowshoeing as well.